Efficient Multi-Agent System Training with Data Influence-Oriented Tree Search: Method

+Training effective MAS requires high-quality data that reflects complex agent interactions, but collecting such data in the real world is costly and time-consuming.
+To overcome this, we utilize MCTS to simulate interactions and automatically produce preference-labeled training data.

 In this work, we model the topology structure for multi-agent collaboration as a directed graph.
 Concretely, we denote a feasible topology as $\mathcal{G}=(\mathcal{V}, \mathcal{E})$, as demonstrated in Figure~\ref{fig:framework} (a).
-We allow the presence of cycles in the graph, indicating that multiple rounds of information exchange are permitted among agents.
+It is worth noting that such graph structures can be static or dynamic, with the dynamic variant allowing agents to govern the information flow in an adaptive manner.
+We allow the presence of cycles in the graph, indicating that multiple rounds of information exchange are permitted among agents $A$.
 We assume that our agent network can be linearly traversed in topological order $A_1\oplus A_2 \oplus \cdots \oplus A_M$~\cite{Bondy1976, book:gross:2005, qian2024}, where $A_m \in \mathcal{V}$.
 Different $A_m$ may represent the same agent being visited at different time steps.
 For clarity and convenience, we use different symbols to distinguish them.

 In this way, we could utilize MCTS to synthesize training data for MAS.
 We mainly follow the configuration in Optima~\cite{DBLP:journals/corr/abs-2410-08115} and construct the tree as follows: As shown in Figure~\ref{fig:framework} (b), the synthesis tree begins with a specific task instruction $p$.